Charles Hamilton Houston: Early years

-In 1924 Houston married Gladys Moran.
-They divorced in 1937.
-He next married Henrietta Williams.
-They had Houston's only child in 1940, Charles Hamilton Houston, Jr.

 Career

 When several black lawyers were refused admission to the American Bar Association in 1925, they founded the National Bar Association.
 Houston was a founding member of the affiliated Washington Bar Association.

-He was recruited to the Howard University faculty by the school’s first African-American president, Mordecai Johnson.
+He was recruited to the Howard University faculty by the school's first African-American president, Mordecai Johnson.
 From 1929 to 1935, Houston served as Vice-Dean and Dean of the Howard University School of Law.
 He developed the school, beginning its years as a major national center for training black lawyers.
 He extended its part-time program to a full-time curriculum and gained accreditation by the Association of American Law Schools and the American Bar Association.
 Bringing prominent attorneys to the school as speakers and to build a law network for his students, Houston served as a mentor to a generation.
 He influenced nearly one-quarter of all the black lawyers in the United States at the time, including former student Thurgood Marshall, who became a United States Supreme Court justice.
 Houston believed that the law could be used to fight racial discrimination and encouraged his students to work for such social purpose.

 Houston left Howard in 1935 to serve as the first special counsel for the National Association for the Advancement of Colored People (NAACP), serving in this role until 1940.
 In this capacity he created litigation strategies to attack racial housing covenants and segregated schools, arguing several important civil rights cases before the U.S. Supreme Court.
 Through his work at the NAACP, Houston played a role in nearly every civil rights case that reached the US Supreme Court between 1930 and Brown v.
 Board of Education (1954).

 Houston worked to bring an end to the exclusion of African Americans from juries across the South.
 He defended African-American George Crawford on charges of murder in Loudoun County, Virginia, in 1933, and saved him from the electric chair.